sebsastianek/llm-context/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE.txt).
-(You would need to add a `LICENSE.txt` file with the MIT License text if you choose this license).
+This project is open-source and available under the [MIT License].